-However, the Krakow Botanic Garden also features a cool collection of plants in glasshouses that date back from the 19th century.
-These are especially fascinating and fun to walk around since they are filled with exotic tropical plants that you don’t get to see very often, a massive collection of orchids, lush leaves that you usually find in rainforests.
+However, the Krakow Botanic Garden also features a cool collection of plants in glasshouses that date back to the 19th century.
+These are especially fascinating and fun to walk around since they are filled with exotic tropical plants that you don’t get to see very often, a massive collection of orchids, and lush leaves that you usually find in rainforests.
 Plus the glasshouses are warm, which is a plus if it’s not that warm out!

 What are your favorite things to do in Krakow?

 Leave a comment below with your favorite activities and must-see things in Krakow.
-These are our favorite but the city is full of history, unique things to do, and amazing food!
+These are our favorites but the city is full of history, unique things to do, and amazing food!
 Leave your best Krakow tip in the comments!